opringle/compas-bot/README.md

 - [ ] Run functions with nodemon to make it easy to edit and debug your code
 - [ ] Logged in parameters should be stored as user session parameters so we can clear loggin context
 - [ ] Bulk out with more definitions and smalltalk
+- [ ] Core modules should be a package which is installed into every business project